axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

       |add-new-item-to-cms-language-after|

-   -  Export all CMS entries of Portal Style to an Excel file, then add the translations for the new language for all CMS entries
+   -  Export all CMS entries of PortalKit to an Excel file, then add the translations for the new language for all CMS entries

       |export-cms|

    -  Import the Excel file.
-   -  Redeploy PortalStyle.
+   -  Redeploy PortalKit.

 Role Configuration